byu-is-566/is-566-08-airflow-instructions/README.md

 This function will make a slightly different API call to the same API service that we used in the previous task.
 This means that you can get most of the function written by copying the content of the `pull_asset_data()` function and modifying it.
 The primary modifications include:
 - Use the API documentation [here](https://docs.coincap.io) to assemble a different URL string.
 You'll find the format and potential parameters under the `GET /assets/{{id}}/history` heading on that page.
 In fact, the example on that page (with the `interval=d1`) is essentially the exact URL you'll be using (though you'll fill in the `asset_id` dynamically).
 - Because of the way the data is returned from this endpoint (it doesn't actually include the `asset_id` that was used to request the data), you'll have to manually assemble the return object to include the `asset_id`.
 The return object will be a dict with 3 top-level items (`asset_id`, `data`, and `timestamp`), as shown in the function stub below.
-- Lastly, because the data will come back with 365 days' worth of data, it's sort of annoying to write a log message.
+- Lastly, because the data will come back with 365 days' worth of data, it's sort of annoying to print in a reasonably short log message.
 So I'll just provide the `logging.info()` command for you here:

 > ```python
 > logging.info(
 >    f"Historical API Response (first 3 records): \n",